-7 Extra Credit (1 pt each; we are tough on reading questions)

-- (a) (Feedback) What advice would you give to future students in this class? u should take it lol - (b) (Feedback) What was your least favorite topic covered in the course?
-The end. - (c) (Feedback) What was your most favorite topic covered in the course?

-ALL OF IT. - (d) (Psychology) Explain the illusory truth effect in your own words.
+- 7 Extra Credit (1 pt each; we are tough on reading questions) - (a) (Feedback) What advice would you give to future students in this class? - (b) (Feedback) What was your least favorite topic covered in the course? - (c) (Feedback) What was your most favorite topic covered in the course? - (d) (Psychology) Explain the illusory truth effect in your own words.